AMERICA’S LETHAL MEDICAL-MEDIA COLLUSION IS HARMING KIDS STUCK IN THE MEDICAL-MEDIA GENERATED VAPING EPIDEMIC

 Every medical visit for those overtly, demonstrably non-medical conditions causes harm, hijacks American brains, diverts trusting, vulnerable Americans from real treatments for those conditions, year by year, decade by decade, Americans sicker and sicker.

-The evidence lies all around, and buried, on a national crime scene.
+The evidence lies all around, and buried in the ground, on a national crime scene.